-In the latter part of the 19th century, the bustle (also known as the tournure in France) came in and out of fashion, and there were many variations that fashionably emphasizing a woman’s derriere.
-Designed to support the draping of the dress from the inside, they were constructed from various materials, including horsehair, stiffly starched cloth, and frames of whalebone, bamboo, rattan and wire.
+In the latter part of the 19th century, the bustle (also known as the tournure in France) came in and out of fashion.
+Designed to support the draping of the dress from the inside to give emphasis to a woman’s backside, they were constructed from a variety of materials, including horsehair, stiffly starched cloth, and frames of whalebone, bamboo, rattan and wire.

 The bustle pictured above is made of wire mesh and cotton tape with a metal fastener and would have been worn attached around the waist.
 This sports bustle has the label “The Reversible Player Bustle” and includes patent details dated 1885 for the manufacturer Weston & Wells Mfg.
 Co. of Philadelphia.
 It is likely from c.1885-1890.
 Worn underneath a dress or skirt of the period, it would have added dimension and bulk to the derriere, consistent with the fashions of the period.
 The band is 79 cm (31 inches) in length and is pierced at about 17.5 cm (7 inches) in where the metal closure would have been fastened.